bessiambre/casync/README.md

   * Checks for repeated calls to done.
   * Promise free!

-It's a simple generator function wrapper that allows you to pause execution when you call [asyncronous functions](https://caolan.github.io/async/v3/global.html#AsyncFunction) (with Plain Old Callbacks).
+casync is a simple generator function wrapper that allows you to pause execution when you call [asyncronous functions](https://caolan.github.io/async/v3/global.html#AsyncFunction) (with Plain Old Callbacks).

-This library currently contains a single function `casync()`.
+This module currently contains a single function `casync()`.

 To use it, just replace your normal callback function
 ```js